OVERVIEW

 In truth, it is entirely up to you when you take these supplements.
 Some people like to take a nootropic every day to keep their brain healthy and alert, while others take nootropics when they feel they need an extra boost.
 For example, students may benefit from nootropics during exam season to help improve memory retention and focus.

-I’ve heard about adaptogens, are they the same as nootropics?
+I’ve heard about adaptogens.
+Are they the same as nootropics?

-Summing up
+What are nootropics? – Summing up